Quantum channel

-In quantum information theory, a quantum channel is a communication channel which can transmit quantum information, as well as classical information.
-An example of quantum information is the state of a qubit.
+In quantum information theory, a quantum channel is a communication channel that can transmit quantum information, as well as classical information.
+An example of quantum information is the general dynamics of a qubit.
 An example of classical information is a text document transmitted over the Internet.

-More formally, quantum channels are completely positive (CP) trace-preserving maps between spaces of operators.
+Terminologically, quantum channels are completely positive (CP) trace-preserving maps between spaces of operators.
 In other words, a quantum channel is just a quantum operation viewed not merely as the reduced dynamics of a system but as a pipeline intended to carry quantum information.
-(Some authors use the term "quantum operation" to also include trace-decreasing maps while reserving "quantum channel" for strictly trace-preserving maps.)
+(Some authors use the term "quantum operation" to include trace-decreasing maps while reserving "quantum channel" for strictly trace-preserving maps.)

 Memoryless quantum channel

 We will assume for the moment that all state spaces of the systems considered, classical or quantum, are finite-dimensional.

 The memoryless in the section title carries the same meaning as in classical information theory: the output of a channel at a given time depends only upon the corresponding input and not any previous ones.